bobbymarko/powderlines/README.md

 for the map
 # Click on the list and get zoomed to that item on the map
-# click on a path and get scrolled to that item on the list
+## click on a path and get scrolled to that item on the list
+# hover on map path highlights item on the list
 # Mobile support
-# Distance filter
+## Distance filter
 # Difficulty filter
 # Season filter
 # Elevation gain filter
 # Add guidebook info
 # display detail pane on click instead of default display
+# loading state

 for the site
 # Snow level estimate from api
+# gzip gzip gzip
+# relaunch!